 For further information about student loans, please see the student finance website at https://www.gov.uk/student-finance.

-MA Acting validated by City, University of London
+MA Acting validated by City St George’s, University of London

 To be eligible for Student Loan Company funding, students must be studying a designated course.
 Our MA in Acting is designated each year by the Department for Education.

-Student Finance England (SFE) currently lends a maximum of £11,836 towards maintenance or tuition fees.
-Please note: no additional ArtsEd Bursaries or Scholarships are currently available to MA students.
+Student Finance England (SFE) currently lends a maximum of £13,206 towards maintenance or tuition fees.
+Please note: only a limited number of smaller ArtsEd Bursaries are currently available to MA students.

-Please note our courses do not have designation for student support from the Higher Education Funding Council for Wales meaning that students ordinarily domiciled in Wales are not eligible for student loans.
+Our courses do not currently have designation for student support from the Higher Education Funding Council for Wales, meaning that students ordinarily domiciled in Wales are not eligible for student loans.

 For further information about student loans, please see the student finance website at https://www.gov.uk/funding-for-postgraduate-study